Project case study

 This model is deliberately relational.

-The value of the tool comes from managing the relationships between the objects, not simply from storing text.
+The value of the application comes from managing the relationships between risk objects, not simply from storing text.

 Why Django?

-Django is a strong fit for this kind of application.
+Django is a strong fit for this type of application.

 The project needs: